hpe-dev-incubator/hpe-dev-portal/content/blog/mlops-–-deploying-an-ml-model-in-greenlake-platform-mlops-service.md

 kubectl get svc –n triton
 ```

-* Service labels **hpecp.hpe.com/hpecp-internal-gateway: "true"** is placed to get a gateway endpoint to access the triton inference server outside the cluster.
-To find the endpoint run command
+* Service labels **hpecp.hpe.com/hpecp-internal-gateway: "true"** is placed to get a gateway endpoint to access the Triton Inference server outside the cluster.
+To find the endpoint, run this command:

 ```shell
 kubectl describe svc <service_name> -n triton
 ```

-* Check the metrics endpoints for models hosted in triton inference server are accessible:
+* Check the metrics endpoints for models hosted in Triton Inference server are accessible:

 ```shell
 kubectl describe svc <service_name> -n triton